tom-jj-G/KeplerExoplanets/README.md

 ### Questions we hope to answer with the data
 * How many confirmed planets?
-* What type of planets are confirmed planets?
+* What type of planets consider as confirmed planets?
 * Which confirmed planet is closest to Earth?
+* What are the characteristics of confirmed planets?
-* Based on temperature and surface gravity, which confirmed planet is the most habitable?
+* Based on the characteristics, which confirmed planet is the most habitable?
 * What are the most recent discovered confirmed planets?
+* How often are exoplanets confirmed in the existing liteatures disconfirmed by measurement from Kepler?

 ## GitHub